 While at Hewlett-Packard, Bruce also founded and led their pro bono program, helping countless tenants, veterans, and women facing domestic violence, as well as others who need but can’t afford legal services.
 Bruce’s lifetime commitment to public service began with his first job out of college at an inner-city school district.
 After law school, he joined the Los Angeles Public Defender’s office.
 He went on to be the District Director for Congresswoman Anna Eshoo in San Mateo and Santa Clara counties.

 A resident of Menlo Park, he was an elected Trustee of the Menlo Park School District and served on the Board of Directors of Public Advocates, a public interest law firm that works on issues of housing and education equity.
 He currently serves as President of Congregation Beth Am in Los Altos Hills.
 Bruce earned a Bachelor of Arts degree from Harvard University, and a Juris Doctor degree from the University of California, Berkeley.

-Anthony Lin is a Senior Public Affairs representative with Kaiser Permanente.
-Before his current role, Anthony worked at Pacific Gas & Electric Company in Government Relations/Public Affairs, and as a Senior Field Representative to Congresswoman Anna G. Eshoo.
+Anthony Lin is the Communications Manager with Kaiser Permanente San Jose and Santa Cruz County.
+Before his current role, Anthony was the Senior Public Affairs representative with Kaiser Permanente’s South Bay Public Affairs Team, worked at Pacific Gas & Electric Company in Government Relations/Public Affairs, and as a Senior Field Representative to Congresswoman Anna G. Eshoo.

 Growing up in the South Bay, Anthony found his calling with community affairs at De Anza Community College.
 Anthony is a past participant of Asian Pacific American Leadership Institute’s Youth Leadership Academy and Civic Leadership Program.